Nuclear fusion: Stars

 All of these speculations were proven correct in the following decades.

-The primary source of solar energy, and that of similar size stars, is the fusion of hydrogen to form helium (the proton–proton chain reaction), which occurs at a solar-core temperature of 14 million kelvin.
+The primary source of solar energy, and that of similar size stars, is the fusion of hydrogen to form helium (the proton–proton chain reaction), which occurs at a solar-core temperature of about 15 million kelvin.
 The net result is the fusion of four protons into one alpha particle, with the release of two positrons and two neutrinos (which changes two of the protons into neutrons), and energy.
 In heavier stars, the CNO cycle and other processes are more important.
 As a star uses up a substantial fraction of its hydrogen, it begins to fuse heavier elements.
-In massive cores, silicon-burning is the final fusion cycle, leading to a build-up of iron and nickel nuclei.
+In massive cores, silicon-burning is the final nuclear burning stage, leading to a build-up of iron and nickel nuclei.

 Nuclear binding energy makes the production of elements heavier than nickel via fusion energetically unfavorable.
 These elements are produced in non-fusion processes: the s-process, r-process, and the variety of processes that can produce p-nuclei.
 Such processes occur in giant star shells, or supernovae, or neutron star mergers.